ikeda042/CytoMatic4/README.md

 **Result:**

-Figure 3 shows contours in the new basis
+Figure 3 shows contour in the new basis

 $$\begin{pmatrix}
     u_1&u_2